Maximrudnicki/Starnavi_test_assignment/README.md

 ##### Once containers are up, just visit localhost:8000 or check the postman here: https://www.postman.com/navigation-engineer-62741940/test-assignment-for-starnavi-by-maxym-rudnytskyi/overview

-Keep in mind that you need to be signed in in Postman and create a fork before using the application
+Keep in mind that you need to be signed in in Postman and create a fork before using the application.
+You would need to use Bearer token as an authentication.
+So, please login then copy token and use the application.

 ### Additional Information